talent-guru/magic-portfolio-nextjs/README.md

-# Christian Orca - Portfolio Website
+Portfolio Website

 A modern, interactive portfolio website built with Next.js, TypeScript, and Tailwind CSS.
-Features stunning visual effects, smooth animations, and a professional design that showcases Christian's expertise as a Full-Stack Developer.
+Features stunning visual effects, smooth animations, and a professional design that showcases expertise as a Full-Stack Developer.

 ## ✨ Features